-In recent years, a shift towards a “composable” CDP architecture, which integrates seamlessly into a company’s existing technical stack (particularly their data warehouse), has been observed in the market.
-Among the players in this emerging category, Hightouch has managed to capture significant attention as a partner of many leading businesses seeking top-notch data management solutions.
+In recent years, there has been a shift towards a 'composable' CDP architecture, which integrates seamlessly into a company’s existing technical stack – particularly their data warehouse.
+Among the players in this emerging category, Hightouch has managed to capture significant attention as a partner to many leading businesses seeking top-tier data management solutions.

 But what alternatives to Hightouch exist, and what differentiates them?

-👉🏼 In this article, we look at most popular CDP alternatives, their features, and the advantages of each solution; so you can make an informed choice for your business.
+👉🏼 In this article, we look at the most popular CDP alternatives, their features, and the advantages of each solution, so you can make an informed choice for your business.

 What is Hightouch?